 - committing fraud

-- trying to cover up mistakes or block an investigation
+- trying to cover up mistakes or obstructing an investigation

 - not following policy and procedures.